mnpathak1/Credit-Card-Fraud-Detection/README.md

 We have time of transaction, 28 anonimyzed features, amount of transaction and the class of transaction in the dataset.
 This datset is highly skewed with Fraud transactions being only 0.17% of total transactions.

+This dataset is particularly interesting since we encounter highly skewed data in mny practical scenarios such as click conversion in advertizing, defect analysis in manufacturing and so on.

 ## Conclusion
 * EDA did not show clear separation of fraud and normal transaction captured by any single parameter
 * Fraud transactions are typically small.
 On a crude term, transaction with values more than maximum of fraud transaction can safely be assumed as normal